Japanese Knife Types and How to Use Them

 Hankotsu / Boning

-A hankotsu is a Japanese boning knife and differs from a Western boning knife in its shape.
+hankotsu is a Japanese boning knife and differs from a Western boning knife in its shape.
 It has a thick spine and durable blade with none of the ‘flex’ found in a Western boning knife.
-Originally created to debone hanging meats, it is excellent at cleaning loins, but can function as a petty or utility knife on the fly.
+Originally created to debone hanging meats, it is excellent at cleaning loins but can function as a petty or utility knife on the fly.

 See all Hankotsu Knives